 The system features a diverter valve and suction tube in-line between the tank and water pump to draw non-toxic RV water system antifreeze into the water lines.
-This feature is located near the water pump and drain valves beneath the rear bed.
+This feature is located near the water pump and drain valves.
+See page 7-7 or 7-8 for location in your coach.